 Literacy in the Park

-Over the past 12 years, the event has featured many well-known children’s authors, and we are excited to have Patricia Polacco with us this year.
+Over the past 14 years, Literacy in the Park has featured many well-known children’s authors.
+This year we are excited to have award-winning author Grace Lin.

 FREE FAMILY EVENT